jasonm23/onlisp-markdown/onlisp.md

 From then on, the transcript will be just as it was with the previous implementation.

-By representing the nodes as closures, we are able to transform our twenty- questions network entirely into code.
+By representing the nodes as closures, we are able to transform our twenty-questions network entirely into code.
 As it is, the code will have to look up the node functions by name at runtime.
 However, if we know that the network is not going to be redeﬁned on the ﬂy, we can add a further enhancement: we can have node functions call their destinations directly, without having to go through a hash-table.

 Figure 6.6 contains a new version of the program.
-Now *nodes* is a dis- posable list instead of a hash-table.
+Now *nodes* is a disposable list instead of a hash-table.
 All the nodes are deﬁned with defnode as before, but no closures are generated at this point.
 After all the nodes have been deﬁned, we call compile-net to compile a whole network at once.
 This function recursively works its way right down to the leaves of the tree, and on the way back up, returns at each step the node/function for each of the two subtrees.
 1 So now each node will have a direct handle on its two destinations, instead of having only their names.
 When the original call to compile-net returns, it will yield a function representing the portion of the network we asked to have compiled.

 ```
 > (setq n (compile-net ’people))